Vonage/vivid/common/scheme/readme.md

 ##### main
 - `body`
 - `.vvd-scheme-main`
-- `::part(vvd-theme-base)` - for elements within a shadow tree with a matching part attribute
+- `::part(vvd-scheme-main)` - for elements within a shadow tree with a matching part attribute
 ##### alternate
 - `.vvd-scheme-alternate`
-- `::part(vvd-theme-alternate)` - for elements within a shadow tree with a matching part attribute
+- `::part(vvd-scheme-alternate)` - for elements within a shadow tree with a matching part attribute

 ### Installation